Another Employee Ownership Situation

-WCG has implemented the poor man’s version of an ESOP where our primary entity is a C corporation which has a robust shareholder agreement for buying and selling of shares.
-Why do you need a shareholder agreement?
-If you own 5% of a privately held small business you basically own 0%.
+WCG has implemented the poor man’s version of an ESOP where our primary entity is a C corporation which has a robust Shareholder Agreement for buying and selling of shares.
+Why do you need a Shareholder Agreement?
+If you own 5% of a privately held small business, you basically own 0%.
 Huh?

 Unless there is a market (public or private) where the minority shareholder can sell his or her shares, a 5% ownership in a privately held small business is not marketable and therefore not as valuable.
 In the business valuation world we call this degradation of value a discount for lack of control (DLOC) and a discount for lack of marketability (DLOM).

 Therefore, a business needs to create a market both on the buy and sell side.
 For example, CPA firms typically are valued at about 1.0 to 1.2 times gross revenue depending on the book of business quality (age of clientele, average fee, amount of recurring revenue, etc.).
-Using our example you could set up a program where an employee could buy shares using a valuation formula.
-Let’s say you have a CPA firm and you believe the factor is 1.2, and you also want to give your employees a 10% discount.
+Using our example, you could set up a program where an employee could buy shares using a valuation formula.
+Let’s say you have a CPA firm and you believe the multiple is 1.2, and you also want to give your employees a 10% discount.
 You are growing and so you also want to use an average revenue number based on the previous two years to smooth out the value.

 Your per share value formula would be (90% x Avg Revenue x 1.2) / number of issued shares.
 This could be used for the buy side, and on the sell side.